-In the same sense, the Sabbath is called "a delight, the holy of Jehovah, honorable;" (Isaiah 58:13) and the great burden of the Sabbath-Psalms1 is that of joyous thanksgiving unto God.
+In the same sense, the Sabbath is called "a delight, the holy of Jehovah, honorable;" (2869Isaiah 58:13) and the great burden of the Sabbath-Psalms^{fj1} is that of joyous thanksgiving unto God.

 The term Sabbath, "resting," points to the origin and meaning of the weekly festival.
 The Rabbis hold that it was not intended for the Gentiles, and most of them trace the obligation of its observance only to the legislation on Mount Sinai.
 Nor is another Rabbinical saying, that "circumcision and the Sabbath preceded the law," inconsistent with this.
-For even if the duty of Sabbath-observance had only commenced with the promulgation of the law on Mount Sinai, yet the Sabbath-law itself rested on the original "hallowing" of the seventh day, when God rested from all His works.
-(Genesis 2:3) But this was not the only rest to which the Sabbath pointed.
-There was also a rest of redemption, and the Sabbath was expressly connected with the deliverance of Israel from Egypt.
-"Remember that thou wast a servant in the land of Egypt, and that Jehovah thy God brought thee out thence through a mighty hand and by a stretched out arm: therefore Jehovah thy God commanded thee to keep the Sabbath-day."
+For even if the duty of Sabbath-observance had only commenced with the promulgation of the law on Mount Sinai, yet the Sabbath-law itself rested on the original "hallowing" of the seventh day, when God rested from all His works. ("There was also a rest of redemption, and the Sabbath was expressly connected with the deliverance of Israel from Egypt.
+"Remember that thou wast a servant in the land of Egypt, and that Jehovah thy God brought thee out thence through a mighty hand and by a stretched out arm:

+therefore Jehovah thy God commanded thee to keep the Sabbath-day."
+(Interception (Interception) (Interception)